GabubuAvailable/batnotify/README.md

 ![error](https://user-images.githubusercontent.com/88589756/163953503-4cfe081e-63a6-4dbf-ba03-bdf60e7f9430.png)

-4: Choose the language (not your language here? you need to wait because still working about that.)
+4: Choose the language (not your language here? you can contribute by translating. check at bottom for more)

 ![language](https://user-images.githubusercontent.com/88589756/163954072-b77928f7-ce8c-46ef-b1ac-c684caa7e825.png)